nwright-nz/chef-actifio/README.md

 # Actifio Chef Resources

 Custom resource to enable interaction with Actifio using Chef.
+Usual caveats: <b>use at your own risk!</b> Tested with SQL and Informix databases on Windows and Linux (specifically Suse Enteprise Linux)
 At present, these resources will allow you to do the following :
 * Authenticate to Actifio Sky Appliance (and receive a valid session ID back)
 * Check if a host exists